National Grid Foundation - Teaching Green Institute Grant Program (TGI)

 Tuition and Fees, Application and Registration Procedures

-The application deadline extended to June 17, 2013.
-Please note: there are only five (5) full schorlorships that are still available and those are only available to teachers who come from schools with a 25% or higher free/reduced lunch percentage, schools/districts in need of improvement, districts/schools with a high minority population and/or schools/districts in low-moderate income communities.
+The application deadline is June 2, 2014.
+Please note: special considerto teachers who come from schools with a 25% or higher free/reduced lunch percentage, schools/districts in need of improvement, districts/schools with a high minority population and/or schools/districts in low-moderate income communities.

 Click here to download application in PDF, Adobe Acrobat Reader format.